-If you are a landlord in New York, then you have likely had to deal with the greatest headache of them all—non-payment of rent by your tenants.
+If you are a landlord in New York, then you have likely had to deal tenant “headaches”—non-payment of rent by your tenants or tenants who breach the terms of the Lease.
 As a landlord-tenant attorneys covering New York City and Long Island, we see it every day in both the residential and commercial sectors.
-Yes, even businesses do not pay their rent.
+Yes, even businesses do not pay their rent and breach their lease.

 So what does one do in this situation?
 You can spend potentially thousands of dollars taking your tenants to court and still never see a dime.
 Or you can significantly reduce your risk in the first instance by remembering three words … SCREEN YOUR TENANTS!
 The following article will provide tips on how to do just that.

 Tip One: Research your prospective tenants.

 If you don’t know who you are dealing with, the attorneys at The Siegel Law Firm, P.C. would be happy to conduct a more comprehensive background investigation, where we will look for red flags such as judgments, liens, foreclosures, massive debt, bankruptcy, pending lawsuits and the like.
 The presence of any of these blemishes on a prospective tenant’s record points to one sad truth: they simply do not pay their bills.

 Tip Two: Ask the right questions.